-- The presentation of a completed standard pilot card (by ship).
-In addition, information should be provided on rate of turn at different speeds, turning circles, stopping distances and, if available other appropriate data. - General agreement on plans and procedures including contingency plans for the anticipated passage. - Discussion of any special conditions such as weather, depth of water, tidal currents and marine traffic that may be expected during the passage. - Discussion of any unusual ship-handling characteristics, machinery difficulties, navigational equipment problems or crew limitations that could affect the operation, handling or safe manoeuvring of the ship. - Information on berthing arrangements; use, characteristics and numbers of tugs, mooring boats and other external facilities. - Information on mooring arrangements. - Confirmation of the language to be used on the bridge (normally English) and with external parties. - Any passage plan is a basic indication of preferred intention and both pilot and master should be prepared to depart from it when circumstances so dictate (Pilotage passage plan).
+- the presentation of a completed standard pilot card (by ship).
+In addition information should be provided on rate of turn at different speeds, turning circles, stopping distances and, if available other appropriate data - general agreement on plans and procedures including contingency plans for the anticipated passage; (Pilotage passage plan) - discussion of any special conditions such as weather, depth of water, tidal currents and marine traffic that may be expected during the passage - discussion of any unusual ship-handling characteristics, machinery difficulties, navigational equipment problems or crew limitations that could affect the operation, handling or safe manoeuvring of the ship - information on berthing arrangements; use, characteristics and numbers of tugs, mooring boats and other external facilities - information on mooring arrangements - confirmation of the language to be used on the bridge (normally English) and with external parties.

+Any passage plan is a basic indication of preferred intention and both pilot and master should be prepared to depart from it when circumstances so dictate.

-8.5.4 Alcohol management
+8.7.1 Alcohol consumption

-The Transport Operations (Road Use Management) Act 1995 section 79 requires that persons in charge of ships have a zero blood alcohol reading.
-The Queensland Water Police periodically conduct random breath tests of masters and pilots on ships arriving at Port Alma, or about to depart.
-Severe penalties apply to infringements.
+National Law and the Navigation Act requires that persons in charge of ships have a zero blood alcohol reading.
+The Queensland Water Police periodically conduct random breath tests of masters and pilots on ships arriving in Gladstone, or about to depart.
+Severe penalties apply to infringements